 You may prefer to answer your calls automatically using the Auto Answer feature, for either handset or headset operation.
 Once programmed, when you receive a call you hear one short ring before being automatically connected to the caller.

 Never leave your telephone unattended while the Auto Answer feature is turned on.

 How to Activate Auto Answer

-To activate the Auto Answer feature, perform the following tasks:
+To activate the Auto Answer feature: